-ORDER LEVYING TAXES THE STATE OF TEXAS 59 c COUNTY OF TRAVIS \$ \$ \$ sal roll of Travis County Emergency Services District No. 2 (the repared and certified by the appraiser for the District and submitted llector; and for the District, dated July 15, 2 t's tax assessor/collector has submitted the certified appraisal roll 2018, showing \$11,973,953,117 to be the total appraised, assessed erty and the total taxable value of new property, to the Board of oners of the District; and the Board of Emergency Servi n the certified appraisal roll, the employee or officer designated by ces Commissioners of the District has calculated a tax rate to be ovide tax revenues to meet the District's obligations; , , , , , , , , , , , , , , , , , , , , BE IT ORDERED BY THE BOARD OF EMERGENCY S OF TRAVIS COUNTY EMERGENCY SERVICES DISTRICT rict has previously adopted a budget for the upcoming fiscal year, revenues generated by the tax rate established in this order levying property within the District in THIS TAX RATE WILL RAIS THAN LAST YEAR'S TAX R levied an ad valorem tax of \$0.1000 on each \$100.00 of taxable order to provide funds for maintenance and operating purposes.
-SE MORE TAXES FOR MAINTENANCE AND OPERATIONS ATE.
-THE TAX RATE WILL EFFECTIVELY BE RAISED BY AISE TAXES FOR MAINTENANCE AND OPERATIONS ON OXIMATELY \$8.88.
+ORDER LEVYING TAXES

+THE STATE OF TEXAS § COUNTY OF TRAVIS §

+WHEREAS, the appraisal roll of Travis County Emergency Services District No. 2 (the "District") for 2019 has been prepared and certified by the appraiser for the District and submitted to the District's tax assessor/collector; and

+WHEREAS, the District's tax assessor/collector has submitted the certified appraisal roll for the District, dated August 16, 2019, showing \$11,849,481,167 to be the total appraised, assessed and taxable values of all property and the total taxable value of new property, to the Board of Emergency Services Commissioners of the District; and

+WHEREAS, based upon the certified appraisal roll, the employee or officer designated by the Board of Emergency Services Commissioners of the District has calculated a tax rate to be levied for 2019 sufficient to provide tax revenues to meet the District's obligations;

+NOW, THEREFORE, BE IT ORDERED BY THE BOARD OF EMERGENCY SERVICES COMMISSIONERS OF TRAVIS COUNTY EMERGENCY SERVICES DISTRICT NO. 2 THAT:

+Section 1.
+The District has previously adopted a budget for the upcoming fiscal year, which will be funded from the revenues generated by the tax rate established in this order levying taxes.

+Section 2.
+There is levied an ad valorem tax of \$0.1000 on each \$100.00 of taxable property within the District in order to provide funds for maintenance and operating purposes.
+THIS TAX RATE WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR'S TAX RATE.
+THE TAX RATE WILL EFFECTIVELY BE RAISED BY 5.19 PERCENT AND WILL RAISE TAXES FOR MAINTENANCE AND OPERATIONS ON A \$100,000 HOME BY APPROXIMATELY \$4.94.